-Women are still retiring with significantly less super than men, and KPMG Partner Paul Howes argues that without urgent action, this will endure too long.
+Women are still retiring with significantly less super than men, and KPMG Partner Linda Elkins argues that without urgent action, this will endure too long.

 Women earn less, often for the same work, have additional responsibilities which result in career and superannuation contribution breaks, and live longer in retirement.
 It is then not surprising that women have, on average, significantly smaller super balances to rely on in retirement.